matn7/CS-Notes/src/main/java/basic_java/STARS.md

       thread-safe1.
     - Use Executor / ExecutorService or the fork join framework rather than attempting to create manage threads directly.
-    - Use the `java.util.concurrent classes that provide advanced locks, semaphores, latches and barriers, instead of using wait/notify/notifyAll directly.
+    - Use the java.util.concurrent classes that provide advanced locks, semaphores, latches and barriers, instead of using wait/notify/notifyAll directly.
-    - Use the java.util.concurrent versions of maps, sets, lists, queues and deques rather than external synchonization of non-concurrent collections.
+    - Use the java.util.concurrent versions of maps, sets, lists, queues and deques rather than external synchronization of non-concurrent collections.

 ***